BennetQC/Brain-Recall/README.md

 This my first open source project

-* Description
+# Description

 Brain Recall is a very addictive, puzzle Memory game!
 Challenge Your MEMORY DAILY.
 This is a great GAME to exercise your memory!

-Features
+# Features

-• High scores track
+* High scores track
-• Better Performance
+* Better Performance
-• Increasing level difficulty
+* Increasing level difficulty
-• Cool Animations on sound Clicks
+* Cool Animations on sound Clicks
-• Optimized for mobiles and tablets
+* Optimized for mobiles and tablets

 # Usage